sbft-cps-tool-competition/cps-tool-competition/README.md

 We expect that the submitted tools are stochastic in nature, so we compute the coverage as the total coverage over several repetitions of the tool.

-## Information About the Competition ##

-More information can be found on the SBFT tool competition website: [https://sbft24.github.io/tools/](https://sbft24.github.io/tools/).
-See also the tool report of the previous competition edition: <https://ieeexplore.ieee.org/document/10190377>

 ## Repository Structure ##

 [Code pipeline](code_pipeline): code that integrates your test generator with the simulator.